-CEO of Touchstone Technologies Inc. She has 40 years of experience in the Life Sciences & Healthcare Industries.
+Angela Bazigos is the CEO of Touchstone Technologies Inc. She has 40 years of experience in the Life Sciences & Healthcare Industries.
 Experience combines Quality Assurance, Regulatory Compliance, Business Administration, Information Technology, Project Management, Clinical Lab Science, Microbiology, Food Safety, Turnarounds and Business Development.
 Past employers / clients include Roche, Novartis, Genentech & PriceWaterhouseCoopers & Public Health Services companies.
-Positions include Chief Compliance Officer at Morf Media, Director of QA, MIS Director....
+Positions include Chief Compliance Officer at Morf Media, Director of QA,...

 More Events By The Speaker